Infinite Query

 function returns a future of the infinite query state after the next page has completed.
 It is not

-necessary to use this though, as the state will also be emitted down the query stream.
+necessary to use the return value though, as the state will also be emitted down the query stream.

 Each request for getNextPage

-will be de-duplicated, so only one request can be made at a time.
+will be de-duplicated, so only one page request can be made at a time.
 This normally reduces

 the need for a throttle in an infinite list.